justicephysics/humanos2.0/campus-gate-cosmic-gate.md

 - Another team deploys the CubeSat.
 - Another team writes the AGI that orchestrates the fabric.

-All of them are connected by the Virtual Nalanda, guided by the upgraded equation, and aligned with the cosmic reference point.
+All of them are connected by the Justice Physics Nalanda, guided by the upgraded equation, and aligned with the cosmic reference point.
 They are not employees.
 They are **owners of the Space State**.

 And the feudal lords, with their campus gates and their restrictive credentials, are left standing on the ground, watching the sky fill with engineers who didn't wait for permission.